-The FBI's Uniform Crime Reporting (UCR) Summary Reporting System (SRS) Violent Crime category included 4 offenses: murder/non-negligent manslaughter, forcible rape, robbery, aggravated assault; reported per 100,000 population.
-In FY 2021, the SAPD transitioned to the National Incident Based Reporting System (NIBRS), which counts every incident offense rather than only the most egregious.
+The FBI's Uniform Crime Reporting (UCR) Summary Reporting System (SRS) Violent Crime category included 4 offenses: murder/non-negligent manslaughter, forcible rape, robbery, aggravated assault; reported per 100,000 population, with only the most egregious crime reported.
+In FY 2021, SAPD transitioned to the National Incident Based Reporting System (NIBRS), which includes the same violent crime categories but now includes all assaults, and it counts every incident offense, not just the most egregious.
 This was a major shift in reporting methodology.
-The increase shown in 2021 is attributable to the methodology change and addition of offenses such as simple assault, intimidation, and statutory rape as violent crimes pursuant to NIBRS reporting standards.
+The increase shown in 2021 is attributable to the methodology change and addition of offenses such as simple assault, intimidation, and statutory rape as violent crimes per NIBRS standards.
 Why it is important:

+It's common to compare crime rates between cities, but the complexities and challenges facing different cities often cannot be adequately evaluated based on this data.
 The FBI cautions comparisons can "lead to simplistic and/or incomplete analyses that often create misleading perceptions."
 What is being done:

 In April 2022, the San Antonio Police Department (SAPD) partnered with UTSA to develop a Violent Crime Reduction Plan.
 UTSA evaluated crime data and existing Department strategies and provided the Department with recommendations to enhance violent crime reduction strategies in collaboration with partner City departments, external agencies and various community stakeholders.
 SAPD commenced the first phase of implementation, Hot Spot Initiative, in 2023 to reverse the current increasing trend in reported violent crime and has continued this effort into 2024.
 Responsible Department: Police

-HISTORICAL PERFORMANCE (BY CALENDAR YEAR)

 \Violent Crime Rate is reported annually on a calendar year basis.
+SAN ANTONIO 24/7 PROVIDING SERVICES/MEASURING RESULTS

-SERVICE AREA 1: PUBLIC SAFETY 7.
-DRIVING WHILE INTOXICATED (DWI) ARRESTS & ALCOHOL-RELATED TRAFFIC ACCIDENTS

-This measure reflects the total number of people arrested for driving while intoxicated compared to the number of alcohol-related traffic accidents.
-Why it is important:
+7. Driving While Intoxicated (DWI) Arrests & Alcohol-RELATED TRAFFIC ACCIDENTS Target: 4,273 arrests/1,564 accidents This measure reflects the total number of people arrested for driving while intoxicated compared to the number of alcohol-related traffic accidents.
 High numbers of DWI arrests demonstrate the San Antonio Police Department's commitment to safety in our community and emphasize the proactive approach to addressing the issue of drunk driving in the City.

 The Department continues to maximize the use of the DWI Unit as well as grant-funded DWI STEP officers to deploy resources at peak times during the week and on specific holidays using a data-driven approach.
 San Antonio Fear Free Environment (SAFFE) officers promote the message of not drinking and driving with community outreach; social media is used to spread the message and encourage followers to stay sober and plan ahead.
-Increased DWI arrests are the result of additional patrol officer guidance and training opportunities, and enhanced DWI training for probationary officers.

-Responsible Department: Police
+Increased DWI arrests are the result of additional patrol officer guidance and training opportunities, and enhanced DWI training for probationary Responsible Department: Police